Sylvie Meis: Personal life

-Meis is of partly Indo-European descent, her father being Dutch-Indonesian, her mother being Belgian.
+Meis is of partly Indo-European descent, with a father of Dutch Indonesian ancestry, and a mother of Belgian ancestry.

-Meis was in a relationship with footballer Rafael van der Vaart from 2003.
+Meis began a relationship with footballer Rafael van der Vaart in 2003.
 On 10 June 2005, the couple married, and on 28 May 2006, their son Damián Rafael was born.
-Some of the media described the couple as the "new Beckhams" but both of them denied the claims saying that they prefer to just live a normal life.
+Some media described the couple as the "new Beckhams," but both rebuffed the title, saying they prefer to live a normal life.
 Their son Damián signed for the Ajax youth team in September 2023.

 On 16 June 2009, she announced that she had been diagnosed with breast cancer and had undergone surgery in May 2009.
 She finished post-op chemotherapy and has been cancer-free since.
-In the mid-2009, Real Madrid wanted to sell Rafael van der Vaart, but he decided to stay in Madrid because Sylvie was undergoing cancer treatments there.
+In mid-2009, Real Madrid wanted to trade Rafael van der Vaart, but he decided to stay in Madrid because Sylvie was undergoing cancer treatments there.

 In 2010, Meis admitted to having cheated on her husband, stating that van der Vaart found out through emails that she was having an affair with a KLM airline pilot which she believed was the beginning of the end of their marriage.
-On 2 January 2013, Meis acknowledged their separation after he had struck her in front of their guests.
+On 2 January 2013, Meis acknowledged their separation after he had struck her in front of others.
 Their divorce was finalized in December 2013.
-On 12 April 2017, she became engaged to Charbel Aouad but the couple separated in October 2017.
+On 12 April 2017, she became engaged to Charbel Aouad, but the couple separated in October 2017.
 From 2020 to June 2023, Meis was married to Niclas Castello.

 Meis is fluent in English, Dutch, and German.